dennislwm/examprep-saac02/doc/udemy/chapter26.md

   - For Regional Endpoint, the TLS certificate must be imported into the API Gateway.

 ---
+## AWS Firewall Manager

+* Manage firewall rules in all accounts of an AWS Organization.

+* Set a security policy that is a common set of security rules.
+  - WAF rules for ALB, API Gateways, CloudFront.
+  - AWS Shield Advanced for ELB, Elastic IP, CloudFront.
+  - VPC Security Groups for EC2, ALB, ENI.
+  - AWS Network Firewall.
+  - Route 53 Resolver DNS Firewall.
+  - Not supported NACLs.

+* Policies are create at the region level.

+* Rules are applied to new resources as they are created across all and future AWS accounts in your OU.

+* Enable automatic remediation to automatically monitor for drift in policy and apply rules on non-compliant resources.

+### WAF vs Firewall Manager vs Shield

+* WAF, Firewall Manager and Shield are used in combination for a comprehensive protection.

+* For granular protection of your resources, WAF allows you to define your Web ACL rules and is the correct choice.

+* For automating configuration across your AWS accounts, use Firewall Manager with WAF (managed rules) or Shield Advanced.

+* For additional features such as DDoS protection etc, use Shield Advanced.

+---
 ## AWS WAF

 AWS WAF protects your web application from common Layer 7 (HTTP/S) exploits, but not Layer 4 (TCP/UDP).